Discovery Call

 Who should join the call?

-Usually the person who owns the pain and one person who sees the data side clearly.
-That might be a VP of Growth and RevOps lead, a Head of Data and operator, a product/growth lead, or a founder plus the person carrying reporting debt every week.
+Usually the senior VP or director who owns the decision and one person who sees the data or workflow clearly.
+That might be a VP of Growth and RevOps lead, a Head of Data and operator, a CEO or founder plus the person carrying reporting debt every week, or — for a specialized AI-readiness question — the AI strategy owner.

 What should we bring?

-Bring the version of the problem you are actually arguing about now: the dashboard nobody trusts, the channel question you cannot answer, the board metric that keeps changing, the AI use case that feels premature, or the product/revenue workflow that should be automated but is not trusted yet.
+Bring the version of the problem you are actually arguing about now: the dashboard nobody trusts, the channel question you cannot answer, the board metric that keeps changing, or the product/revenue workflow that should move but is not trusted yet.
+If the question is specifically AI readiness, bring the proposed use case too.
 If you are asking about Managed Run + Measure, also bring what is already live, who owns it, what needs monitoring, and what would break if it drifted.

 Do we need to grant system access before the call?